kube-rs/website/docs/upgrading.md

 # Upgrading

-You can upgrade `kube` and it's sibling crate `k8s-openapi` using normal Rust methods to upgrade.
+You can upgrade `kube` using normal Rust methods to upgrade, as long as you stick to semver compatible versions of `k8s-openapi` and `schemars` (if using custom resource derive).

-!!! warning "`kube` and `k8s-openapi` are siblings"
+!!! warning "Peer dependencies"

-    `kube` depends on `k8s-openapi`, but users need to select the Kubernetes version on `k8s-openapi`.
-Whenever `k8s-openapi` releases a new version, `kube` releases a new version shortly after.
+    `kube` depends on a handful of unstable crates at certain versions, but new versions of these crates have not always propagated into kube.
+    To avoid build issues, `k8s-openapi` and `schemars` must NOT exist at multiple semver incompatible versions in your dependency tree.

-We recommend you bump both `kube` and `k8s-openapi` crates at the same time to avoid build issues.
+We recommend you bump `kube`, `k8s-openapi` and `schemars` crates at the same time to avoid build issues.

 Consider bumping the [[kubernetes-version]] feature pin on `k8s-openapi` unless you are using its `latest` feature.